By now, employee advocacy needs little introduction.

 But it’s more likely to generate engagement, too 👌

-On average, employee posts receive 8x more engagement.
+On average, employee posts receive 8x more engagement than the exact same content shared by brands.

 Plus, in terms of reach…